Velocity Micro Raptor eS40 desktop review

 Price: $3400

-There's a lot to like about this high-end build, specifically, if you're looking to run games like Cyberpunk 2077 or Assassin's Creed Valhalla at a stable frame rate with all the graphical bells and whistles turned up to the max.
-I would have preferred a larger SSD instead of the 4TB HDD since the 1TB Samsung 970 Pro will fill up faster than you know.
+There's a lot to like about this high-end build, specifically if you're looking to run games like Cyberpunk 2077 or Assassin's Creed Valhalla at a stable frame rate with all the graphical bells and whistles turned up to the max.
+I would have preferred a larger SSD instead of the 4TB HDD since the 1TB Samsung 970 Pro will fill up fast.

 It's also important to note that Velocity Micro has confirmed that they have stock on RTX 30-series for custom orders, so if you're in the market for a new GPU, this is one way to get one.